How I Learned to Stop Worrying and Love Retraining: Preliminaries and Methodology

-We will verify our assumptions by first comparing the performance of the various translation schemes that give heuristic guidances for how to choose a learning rate schedule during retraining, namely FT, LRW, SLR, CLR, LLR and ALLR, against tuned versions of those same learning rate schedules in \cref{subsec:lrschedules} both for the One Shot as well as the iterative setting.
-We then study to what degree the retraining phase of IMP can be shortened in the iterative setting compared to the recommendations of \citet{Renda2020} when using an appropriate learning rate schedule in \cref{subsec:budgetingretrain}.
+In \cref{subsec:lrschedules}, we will verify our claims by empirically comparing the retraining schedules, namely FT, LRW, SLR, CLR, LLR and ALLR, against one another as well as against tuned versions of their underlying (constant, stepped, cosine or linear) schedules.
+We then study in \cref{subsec:budgetingretrain} to what degree the retraining phase of IMP can be shortened when leveraging the proposed schedules.